adamdjbrett/nabpr/_posts/2022-12-14-storied-witness.md

 Date: 2022-05-31T12:00:00+00:00
 subheadline: "New Book"
 title: "Storied Witness: The Theology of Black Women Preachers in 19th-Century America"
-teaser: "The voices of Black women have historically been silenced, especially in theological and religious contexts.."
+teaser: "The voices of Black women have historically been silenced, especially in theological and religious contexts."
-meta_description: "The voices of Black women have historically been silenced, especially in theological and religious contexts.y."
+meta_description: "The voices of Black women have historically been silenced, especially in theological and religious contexts."
 categories:
   - Books of Interest
 tags: